bowtie-json-schema/bowtie/docs/contributing.rst

 Installation
 ------------

-If you're going to work on Bowtie itself, you likely will want to install it using Python's `editable install functionality <pip:editable-installs>`, e.g.:
+If you're going to work on Bowtie itself, you likely will want to install it using Python's `editable install functionality <pip:editable-installs>`, e.g. by running:

 .. code:: sh

-    $ pip install -r bowtie-repo/requirements.txt -e bowtie-repo/
+    $ pip install requirements.txt -e .

+within a checkout of the Bowtie repository.
-which will allow you to make changes to files within Bowtie and see the results without reinstalling it repeatedly.
+This will allow you to make changes to files within Bowtie and see results without reinstalling it repeatedly.

 Running the Tests
 -----------------